Gheorghe-Nistor/archaeology/README.md

 1. **Optional**: Execute the `aromanian_text_cleaning.ipynb` notebook if you wish to preprocess additional texts or explore the preprocessing steps.
 This step can be skipped if using the preprocessed dataset.
 2. Run the `aromanian_translation_model_training.ipynb` notebook to train the translation models.
 3. Proceed with the `aromanian_translation_execution.ipynb` for performing translations and language detection with the trained models.

-## Contributing

-Contributions to enhance the project are welcome.
-Please feel free to suggest improvements or add new features through issues or pull requests.

-## License

-This project is available under the MIT License.
-For more information, see the LICENSE file.